Prepare for landing. Reykjanes Peninsula is Iceland's busiest runway and a major hub for transatlantic flights

 Cruise ship

-If you’d like to leave the navigating to someone else, there are a range of cruise options - some of which will allow you to see areas that are impossible to access by land.
+If you’d like to leave the navigation to someone else, there are a range of cruise options - some of which will allow you to see areas that are impossible to access by land.
 Most cruises tend to circumnavigate the island, making some choice stops.

 Grímsey Island